If you sell products or services to other businesses, you know how difficult B2B marketing can be.

 Many businesses know to optimise their website for search engine rankings so they get visitors to their page, but what happens to those visitors once they arrive?

 If your website is generic and dull and doesn’t emphasise how your product or service can solve problems for a customer, you’ve failed to generate leads.
-Be sure your website is optimized to emphasise customer pain, meaning problems they will likely face or reasons they need your product or service.
+Be sure your website is optimised to emphasise customer pain, meaning problems they will likely face or reasons they need your product or service.
 Then emphasise your product value, or how your product will solve their problems.
 This can be done for any and every product, even something as simple as office supplies:

 “Hate running out of printer ink right when the boss is standing over you, waiting for that big report?
 Never let that happen again with our genuine Canon cartridges, now on sale…”